 Poker tournament buy-ins range from micro to high stakes, with inexperienced players and beginners occupying most micro stakes tournaments, and experience players and professionals occupying the high stakes tournament.
-The higher the stakes, the higher the risk.
+All poker tournament payout structure usually indicates that the higher the stakes, the higher the risk.

 Casinos also offer re-buy and re-entry tournaments, in which players are allowed to re-enter the tournament if they lose all their chips.

 You can exit a tournament anytime you want.
 But remember that you might lose your money and waste your initial efforts.

 On the other hand, there are tournaments in which players actively try to eliminate you.
 These are knockout tournaments.
 Here, players play their hands loosely, often playing cards you fold in regular tourneys, this is because knocking out a player is more rewarding than playing tight.

 When a player is eliminated from the tournament, they can re-buy into the event by paying the buy-in cost.
 Although this depends on the tournament type.
 Re-buy and unlimited rebuy tournaments offer unlimited buy-backs in the early stages of the event as a means of getting a larger prize pool.
 Re-entries in poker tournaments tend to allow for a very aggressive start of the competition as players tend to bet with weak hands to grab big pots by surprise.